-Philip Bergman was born and raised in Iowa City, Iowa where he began studying cello at the age of 5.
+Philip Bergman is currently a cellist and Civic Fellow with the Civic Orchestra of Chicago.
+Philip was born and raised in Iowa City, Iowa, where he began studying cello at the age of five.
 Philip’s teachers during his time in Iowa City were Betsy Hawtrey, Cora Kuyvenhoven, Amos Yang (San Francisco Symphony), and Hannah Holman (Quad Cities Symphony, New York City Ballet Orchestra).

-Philip is passionate about teaching and has served as faculty at the Des Moines Symphony Academy, the Five Seasons Chamber Music Festival, and the Corridor Chamber Music Festival.
-He is also an avid chamber musician who has collaborated on performances with David Perry, Jennifer Gilbert, and Elias Goldstein among many others.
-Philip has played lessons or masterclasses for many musicians including Richard Aaron, David Ying, Steven Doane, David Kim, and the Guarneri quartet.
+With a passion for teaching, Philip has served on the faculties of the Des Moines Symphony Academy, the Five Seasons Chamber Music Festival, and the Corridor Chamber Music Festival.
+He is also an avid chamber musician who has collaborated on performances with Yo-Yo Ma, David Perry, and Jennifer Gilbert among many others.

 Philip Bergman’s Civic Fellowship is sponsored by an anonymous donor.